Rule 3349-3-203 | Faculty workload.

 (iv) The receipt of an APE with a research component score of "does not meet expectations" on two evaluations within a three year period.

-(d) Professional and community service.
+(e) Professional and community service.
 Engagement in professional and community service activities provides benefits far beyond the university and are essential to having a well-developed faculty.
-Professional and community service does not exempt a faculty member from the requirements to fulfill required university service needs and will only be approved toward service workload if the university needs have first been fulfilled and if such service supports the university mission.
-The type and amount of workload credit for such service will be approved by the dean and provost.
-Professional and community service activities may include, but are not limited to:
+Such activities are considered expected citizenship of faculty members of the university community and are not eligible for workload credit under this rule Professional and community service activities may include, but are not limited to:

 (i) Leadership roles in professional organizations related to the faculty member's area of scholarly expertise or the university mission;